dddrrreee/cs240lx-25spr/labs/9-profiler/README.md

 #### To add your ckalloc

-If you want to use your ckalloc, change the Makefile in `9-profiler/code/Makefile` to pull it in:
+If you want to use your ckalloc, and you finished lab 6 (as in: you use your code in the makefile rather than staff binaries), you can just change the Makefile in `9-profiler/code/Makefile` to pull it in:

         CFLAGS += -I../../6-debug-alloc/code/
         COMMON_SRC += ../../6-debug-alloc/code/ckalloc.c